casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 gcov](https://gcc.gnu.org/onlinedocs/gcc/Invoking-Gcov.html) chapter
 of the GCC manual.

-If you make changes to Tor and want to get another set of coverage results, you can run `make reset-gcov` to clear the intermediary gcov output.
+If you make changes to Nuon and want to get another set of coverage results, you can run `make reset-gcov` to clear the intermediary gcov output.

 If you have two different `coverage-output` directories, and you want to see